falcosecurity/falco-website/content/en/docs/plugins/_index.md

 ## Plugin API

 Here is an overview of the functions that comprise the plugins API.
-This list is not complete--the [developer's guide](./developers_guide) has full documentation of the source and extractor plugin APIs.
+This list is not complete: the [developer's guide](./developers-guide) has full documentation of the source and extractor plugin APIs.

 In almost all cases, a plugin author can use the SDKs which provide a more streamlined interface.
 This still provides a good overview of the functionality a plugin provides.